-SOLUS 3 is a completely new piece of software which is installed alongside SIMS.
+SOLUS 3 is a piece of software which is installed alongside SIMS.
 It comprises of an SQL database (which will need to be added in to the schools backup routine), a Windows Service and GUI console.

 School settings need to be defined in the console.

 Every machine that runs SIMS, FMS or Discover will need to have a SOLUS 3 agent installed on it so that it is able to “talk” to the SOLUS 3 console and receive updates.
 To enable the Agents and Console to interact with each other there are some very important changes that need to be made to the firewall, if these changes are not made correctly then all kinds of issues can arise.

 A SOLUS 3 Agent needs to be installed on every SIMS, FMS and Discover workstation.

 SOLUS 3 fundamentally changes the upgrade process from a ‘pull’ technology to a ‘push’ technology.
 Workstations no longer pull their upgrades from the server; their upgrades are pushed out.
 SOLUS3 requires an installation by an experienced SIMS engineer before it can be used.
 Once installed and configured, the SOLUS3 upgrade process starts with the latest SIMS, FMS and Discover software being made available to the school’s SOLUS3 system.
 The upgrade software is downloaded and the school chooses when to apply the upgrade.
 This process can also be set to run automatically on a schedule.
 The upgrade process takes responsibility for upgrading all SIMS, Discover and FMS server components, as well as any workstations that have been configured with workstation agents.

 Updates are downloaded and deployed from the SOLUS 3 console.